-We suggest using at least a 16pt paper stock if you want them rigid and 14pt if you like them to have a little flex.
+I suggest using at least a 16pt paper stock if you want them rigid and 14pt if you like them to have some flex.
 If you want digital printing done, check out some places like gotprint.com or nextdayflyers.com or google for cheap business cards.
 Some people just get business cards made up and use those as you can often find a place doing $30 for 500.
-If you'd like a more personal experience with digital printing or are looking for a letterpress backing card to get fancy, hit up Bill at west park creative.
+If you’d like a more personal experience with digital printing or are looking for a letterpress backing card to get fancy, hit up Bill at west park creative.

 Where Can I find bags for the pins and cards?

-I've had a good experience with Clear Bags.
+We’ve had a good experience with Clear Bags.
 They also have some retail ready bags too if you need ones with that retail hole in them for display on racks.
 Obviously make sure you know the size of your card first before you order any bags.
 We can also get your retail bags from the factory if you are getting them carded with me.
 A retail bag is one of those with the hole up top for placing on a rack.

 What is the turn-around time?

-Process steps once we have decided on how to make the pins.
+Process steps once we have decided on how to make the pins.?